pierre-24/cp2k-basis/docs/users/webserver.md

 ![](../images/webserver_search.jpg)

-It is also possible to sort the basis set per *tag*, with the dropdown on the right.
+It is also possible to sort the basis set and pseudopotentials per *tag*, with the dropdown on the right.
 The following tags are available:

 | Tag      | Description                                                    |